 There is an increase in chocolate toxicity during the festive season.
 The vast majority of cases are accidental because dogs opportunistic sneaks.
 Basically, there are so many chocolates, sweets, biscuits and chocolatey things like puddings that it’s very easy for dogs to steal a bit here and there.
 The theft often goes unnoticed and in the case of chocolate theft, it can go unnoticed until it’s too late.

-This means it’s very, very important to make sure that all chocolate, Chocolate labsugary goodies and puddings are stored in cupboards that are either high up or which can be locked, especially when you go out.
+This means it’s very, very important to make sure that all chocolate, sugary goodies and puddings are stored in cupboards that are either high up or which can be locked, especially when you go out.
 It also means that you shouldn’t put your box of chocolates stocking-fillers under the tree before Christmas morning because a determined terrier, motivated Labrador and sniffy hound can easily tear the wrapping and help themselves.

 Just because most of the incidents of chocolate poisoning are accidental, doesn’t mean they couldn’t have been prevented.
 Pay careful attention to where your dog is during this time of year, as well as what habits she has picked up.
 Some dogs go most of their lives without counter surfing or helping themselves to food off the table, but all it takes is one successful attempt and the habit is set.